rwanderc/blog/_posts/2016-02-06-java-string-generator.markdown

 * Produce random passwords;
 * Produce random patterns, etc.

-Today, I will show you a very quick way to create those strings for studying purpose or as a simple solution.
+Today, I will show you a very quick way to create those strings for studying purpose or as a simple solution.<!--more-->

 However, __I do really recommend__ you to use `RandomStringUtils` API from Apache library `commons-lang3` to use in your projects for production.
 This library covers many possibilities and you will avoid adding any unnecessary class into your project.
 The library can be added into your `pom.xml` with the following dependency.